 Help with discussion

 - Finally, talk about the last double-page of the book.
-Can your child now name the different performers and remember the order that they came in the story?
+Can your child follow the path of the ladybird and correctly remember the names of the places where the ladybird went?
+Can they remember the order in which they came in the story?

 Taking it further

 - Look in the park or garden and see if you can find any of the creatures from the story.